gjtorikian/isBinaryFile/README.md

 Detects if a file is binary in Node.js.
 Similar to [Perl's `-B` switch](http://stackoverflow.com/questions/899206/how-does-perl-know-a-file-is-binary), in that:

-* it reads the first few bytes of a file
+* it reads the first few thousand bytes of a file
 * checks for a `null` byte; if it's found, it's binary
 * flags non-ASCII characters.
 After a certain number of "weird" characters, the file is flagged as binary